 ‘Off-track’ (or cross-country) bushwalking in W.A.’s conditions has minimal, if any, impact on the environment.
 Worn tracks rarely develop nor need developing.
 The varying routes chosen by walkers along the walking ‘corridor’ of an unmarked, undeveloped trail typically leave no trace.
 Routes suggested on WalkGPS (and some in “Forests on Foot…” , 1985) have been walked by numerous walkers for many years, without informal trails developing; with no evidence of trampling of vegetation along the off-track sections; and without even a trace that walkers have passed through.
 GPS navigation is needed to follow these established cross-country routes as there are still no tracks apart from pre-existing animal tracks (from kangaroos and wallabies, emus, feral pigs and goats).
 The pressures on any one route are nowhere intense and do not suggest that formal track development should ever be required to avoid unintended over-use impacts from long-term activity.
 Despite the popularity of some routes, the cross-country walking activity is demonstrated to be sustainable.

 In the forests & woodlands

 The eucalypt forests and woodlands of the Perth region are mainly relatively light and open and the ground is mostly firm or rocky; generally ideal for cross-country, minimal impact bushwalking.
-‘Bush-bashing’ is not required; No walker wants to push through an occasional dense patch of shrubland, such as Prickly Moses (Acacia pulchella) or Pingle (Banksia squarrosa).
+‘Bush-bashing’ is not required; No walker wants to push through an occasional dense patch of shrubland, such as Prickly Moses (Acacia pulchella) or Pingle (Banksia squarrosa) – nor to step onto a concealed snake!
 The routes on this website most often bypass sections of scratchy shrublands and heathlands which are more common around the granite outcrops, but well worn animal trails (mainly from kangaroos and wallabies) also provide an easy, non-scratchy way through.
 There is also the option of a small deviation into more open forest.
 Protecting your legs with gaiters or trousers will avoid scratches.

 On the rock outcrops